brentertz/scianimator/readme.md

 * 1.1	- (12/21/2010) Added autoRefresh support, which can reload images from source at regular intervals, bypassing the browser cache.
 By default, autoRefresh is disabled.
 * 1.2	- (12/28/2010) Added keyboard control support.
 Decreased default delayStep.
 Updated IE conditional comment.
 Updated documentation.
 * 1.3	- (1/3/2011) Resolves issue with IE8 Canvas - Simply needed CSS -> display:block for canvas element
+* 1.4	- (1/18/2011) Refactored code to use plain img tags rather than the canvas element.
+This removes the excanvas dependency and it now just works better in older browsers.
+Also removed the height setting and made the width setting optional.
+If width is provided, it is now set on the primary container element, otherwise it will span the full available width.

 ## License ##
 Copyright (c) 2010 Brent Ertz